 The student must demonstrate an ability to:

 - Be assertive, delegate responsibilities appropriately, and function collaboratively as part of health care team.
-Such abilities require organization skills necessary to meet deadlines and manage time.
+Such abilities require organizational skills necessary to meet deadlines and manage time.

 The student must: